 The University of Missouri released an article discussing mold prevention in residential homes.
 They caution that “poorly ventilated closets get damp and musty during continued wet weather, and articles stored in them are apt to mildew.
 Try to improve the air circulation by opening the closet doors or by installing a fan.”

-Though they’re talking about closet ventilation and not mattress ventilation, the scientific explanation holds true for your bed.
-In fact, it may be even more important for your bed because after all, you don’t sleep in your closet.
+Though they’re talking about closet ventilation and not mattress ventilation, the scientific explanation holds true for your mattress.
+In fact, it may be even more important for your mattress because after all, you don’t sleep in your closet.

 The less ventilation a mattress has, the greater the chance for mold.
 This likelihood increases exponentially if you live in a hot, humid climate or if you keep your mattress on the floor in a damp space (such as a basement).